COVID-19

 Here at Massaro Community Farm our CSA plays an important role in realizing our mission: keep farming, feed people, build community.
 We believe everyone has a right to healthy food, regardless of income.
 In addition to our commitment to donating 10% of our annual harvest to local hunger relief organizations, we offer sliding scale pricing tiers and payment plans for our CSA to make it more widely accessible.
 See details below.

-CSA start date is expected around June 11th depending on conditions.
+The 2025 CSA start date is planned for June 10, assuming spring conditions allow.
 Exact start date will be confirmed and communicated by the first week of June.

 Payment Options

 We accept cash and check, plus payment with credit card, EBT and PayPal.
 Payment in full is requested for the CSA whenever possible, however we are happy to work with you on a payment plan to fit your needs.
 Automatic weekly or monthly payments are possible when you sign up and make payment online through our GrownBy page.
-You can also download our 2023 CSA registration form and mail it in or drop it off along with payment.
+Download the GrownBy app on to your phone from the app store.
+GrownBy is a farmer-created cooperative.
+You can also print out or download our CSA registration form and mail it in or drop it off along with payment.

 Sliding Scale Pricing